-The company translates these principles into action, inter alia, through the development and maintenance of employees' knowledge and skills, to ensure that the company continues to have a high efficiency, that innovative products and solutions can be produced and that the products manufactured are competitive in the selected markets.
+The Company translates these principles into action, inter alia, through the development and maintenance of employees' knowledge and skills, to ensure that the company continues to have a high efficiency, that innovative products and solutions can be produced and that the products manufactured are competitive in the selected markets.
 The presence of the necessary qualifications is ensured, among other things through targeted training of employees as well as collaboration with external partners.

 The Company has identified employees not feeling motivated by working at Rovsing as the most significant social- and employee-related risk.
 This is, however, not currently the case.
+No social and employee-related violations were found in Rovsing.

-As Rovsing employed 25 FTE in 2020/21, the Company has yet found it necessary to establish any processes for social and employee-related due diligence.
+As Rovsing employed 26 FTEs on average in 2021/22, the Company has not yet found it necessary to establish any processes for social and employee-related due diligence.
 The Company expects to continue and where appropriate, expand, these efforts in the future.